dippy2214/The-Wiimote-Project/README.md

 to it.
 Working out the pin code is something that many people have a lot of ideas on how to do, none of which worked.
 And believe me, I found the most obscure of reddit threads in my research.
 Possibly the most frustrating part of it is that it may have been a sticker that was no longer on my wii remotes after the years of use.

+This problem is actually part of what influenced me to choose something like the WinAPI over other options that may have been slightly easier to use.
+It was the first system that I worked out how to gain the control I needed through, making use of the bluetooth and HID libraries.
+This did mean redesigning my systems for the other parts of the process though.

+### 🌳 In The Thick Of It